The tempered disk and the tempered cohomology: Ind-Banach modules

+By general results on Ind-categories of quasi-abelian categories \cite[Proposition 2.1.17]{Schnei}, the category $\Ind(\BanR)$ is complete and cocomplete and carries a natural elementary quasi-abelian structure.
+Moreover, the completed tensor product $\wotimes_R$ extends to a closed symmetric monoidal structure on $\Ind(\BanR)$ (see \cite[Proposition 2.1.19]{Schnei}).
+In the present Banach setting this is also recalled in \cite[Lemma 3.29]{BamBen}.

 \begin{pro} The category $\Ind(\BanR)$ is a complete and cocomplete closed symmetric monoidal elementary quasi-abelian category with enough projectives.
 Moreover projective objects of $\Ind(\BanR)$ are flat.
-Additionally, if $P,P'$ are projectives in $\Ind(\BanR)$, then also $P\wotimes_R P'$ is. \end{pro}
+Additionally, if $P,P'$ are projectives in $\Ind(\BanR)$, then also $P\wotimes_R P'$ is. \end{pro} \begin{proof} The assertions about flatness and stability of projective objects under tensor products follow from the corresponding statements in $\BanR$, namely from \cite[Proposition 3.13]{Bambozzi_2024} and Proposition \ref{tensor of banach projectives}, together with \cite[Proposition 2.1.19]{Schnei}. \end{proof}

-Let now $\cal{A}$ be a commutative monoid in $\Ind(\BanR)$.
-If $R$ is a Banach ring over a non-archimedean Banach field $K$ in characteristic $0$ we have the following Theorem (see \cite[Definition 4.32]{kelly2021analytic} for the definition of a \emph{homotopical algebra context}). \begin{thm} Let $R$ be a Banach ring over $K$, the model category $\cal{C}(\Ind(\BanR))$ is a homotopical algebra context. \end{thm} \begin{proof} This follows from \cite[Theorem 4.33]{kelly2021analytic}, as $\Ind(\BanR)$ is locally presentable by definition.
-Moreover it is elementary by Proposition \ref{prop Ind is elementary} and it has enough projective objects that are flat and closed under tensor products by Proposition \ref{pro ind ban is quasi abelian}. \end{proof}
+Assume now that $R$ is a Banach ring over a non-archimedean Banach field $K$ of characteristic $0$.
+We will use the following result.
+We refer to \cite[Definition 4.32]{kelly2021analytic} for the definition of a homotopical algebra context.

+\begin{thm} The category $\mathcal C(\Ind(\BanR))$ of cochain complexes in $\Ind(\BanR)$, endowed with the projective model structure, is a homotopical algebra context. \end{thm} \begin{proof} This follows from \cite[Theorem 4.33]{kelly2021analytic}.
+Indeed, $\Ind(\BanR)$ is locally presentable by the general properties of ind-completions, it is elementary by \cite[Proposition 2.1.17]{Schnei}, and, by Proposition \ref{prop:ind-ban-is-quasi-abelian}, it has enough projective objects which are flat and closed under tensor products. \end{proof}